DED9

 What is a data structure in Java, and why do we need it?

-Data structure refers to different data storage methods in computer systems.
-Data structures are tools for efficiently managing large amounts of data so that data can be accessed and edited optimally.
+A data structure is a way of organizing data in computer systems.
+Data structures are tools for efficiently managing large datasets so that data can be accessed and modified efficiently.
 Data structures help to write algorithms with less time complexity and better execution order.

-When writing an optimal algorithm, we must pay attention to the memory and time consumption criteria so that the work output is acceptable.
+When writing an optimal algorithm, we must pay attention to memory and time complexity constraints to ensure the output is acceptable.
 For this reason, we must have complete information about different types of data structures.

-Data structures in programming languages such as Java are an efficient tool for managing large amounts of data and are used in almost all large applications such as operating systems, artificial intelligence applications, compiler design, etc.
+Data structures in programming languages such as Java are an efficient way to manage large amounts of data.
+They are used in almost all large-scale applications, including operating systems, artificial intelligence systems, and compiler design.

 Today, applications are connected with a large amount of data, and this has doubled the complexity of these applications and created many challenges for applications and programmers, the most important of which are the following:

 To solve the above problems, developers use data structures in programming languages such as Java.
-In the Java data structure, data is stored and managed so that the data can access in the shortest possible time during the search.
+In Java data structures, data is stored and managed so that it can be accessed as quickly as possible during search.

 What is the advantage of data structures in Java?

-As we mentioned, using data structures helps to manage data better and solve some of the problems mentioned in the previous paragraph.
+As we mentioned, using data structures helps manage data more effectively and address some of the problems mentioned in the previous paragraph.
 However, Java programmers use data structures in Java for the following reasons :

 Classification of data structures in Java

-In general, data structures in the Java programming language are divided into linear and non-linear data structures, which some sources call hierarchical data structures.
+In general, data structures in Java are classified as linear or non-linear (or hierarchical).
 They have their subcategories.
 Figure 1 shows the above classification.

 Types of data structures in Java